 Public Bond Market: Apply Existing Ag Bonds to Regeneratie Farmers: Aggie Bonds are private-public loan programs that help new farmers purchase farmland and equipment by offering below-market interest rates.
 While only five states currently issue Aggie Bonds, the program could be modified to invest in new farmer recipients who practice regenerative agriculture.

-Private Debt Market: Pairing Technical Assistance with Financing: The Carrot Project is a nonprofit organization that pairs technical assistance with financing and business management services to increase the number of successful small farm and agriculture businesses.
+Private Market: Pairing Technical Assistance with Financing: The Carrot Project is a nonprofit organization that pairs technical assistance with financing and business management services to increase the number of successful small farm and agriculture businesses.
 The organization aims to increase local food production across the Northeast by offering specialized training, personalized assistance, and peer networking to small and mid-sized farms and food processors.

 Private Debt Market: Pooled Loan Funds: The non-profit Slow Money Institute coordinates local slow money networks to catalyze the flow of capital to local food systems, farmers, and food enterprises.
 Slow Money networks organize 0% and low-interest lending, pitch fests, and on-farm educational events.